BlackEspresso/Bot-/ReadMe.md

     - see bot logs (messages per second, failes pers seconds)
     - log exceptions

+- switch between edit and talk mode in bot++ console application.
+Live tune your bot while your're talking to it

 - data types for trainingdata
   add entities for easy text regcognition
   ```